 The newcomer laughed. *You will get the hang of wearing one of these in time,* she advised. *You do not have the advantage I have of having worn one ever since I could walk.*

 *No, I guess not, I. What is your – oh, wow,* Misery stopped short, seeing the color of her cloak. *I – um – well, what does black mean – * she asked, uncertain.

 *Sar…it means – ?* poor Misery was even more confused now than ever.

-*My name is Sarlayna, dear,* she was corrected. *and you will not see many cloaks of black here, and only two others with blue highlights.* Sari gazed out over the bridge railing, enjoying the view, taking her time in the conversation.
+*My name is Sarlayna, dear,* she was corrected. *and you will not see many cloaks of black here, and only one other with blue highlights.* Sari gazed out over the bridge railing, enjoying the view, taking her time in the conversation.